Lübeck: Population

-Lübeck has a population of about 217,000 people and is the 2nd largest city in Schleswig-Holstein.
-Lübeck became a major city after becoming a part of the Hanseatic League in the 15th century.
-Lübeck later became one of the important and leading Hanseatic cities in Europe.
-Following World War II, the population of Lübeck grew rapidly due to the refugee crisis, as many people from East Prussia and other former parts of Germany and had to flee there after the war.
-The population began to decline in the 1970s but grew again in 1990s after the German Reunification, as many people from the former East Germany came to Lübeck due to the fact that it lies directly on the former East German border.
+Lübeck has a population of about 217,000 people and is the second-largest city in Schleswig-Holstein.
+Lübeck became a major city after joining the Hanseatic League in the 15th century.
+Lübeck later became one of Europe's most important Hanseatic cities.
+Following World War II, the population of Lübeck grew rapidly due to the refugee crisis, as many people from East Prussia and other former parts of Germany had to flee there after the war.
+The population began to decline in the 1970s but grew again in the 1990s after the German Reunification, as many people from the former East Germany came to Lübeck because it lies directly on the former East German border.
 Today Lübeck attracts many tourists due to its rich history and Hanseatic architecture, and it is known as one of the most beautiful cities in Germany.

 The largest ethnic minority groups are Turks, Central Europeans (Poles), Southern Europeans (mostly Greeks and Italians), Eastern Europeans (e.g. Russians and Ukrainians), Arabs, and several smaller groups.